shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 + I will share with you the URLs of others' memexes and I will encourage you to make external links to ideas your peers have made.

 **This mirrors the ways documents and servers and the other bits and pieces of the internet came to become interconnected.**

+### My Evaluation

+Points that I look for as I evaluate your memex as it develops:
+- are notes well documented? have you used the templates to good effect?
+- are there sensible interlinkages?
+- is there evidence of careful, reflexive thinking?
+Is there evidence of taking in the discussions, making connections between what you have done/heard/read?
+Explicitly cite materials that underpin your thinking using Harvard author-date contextual citations or link to the items directly in your Zotero library
+- is there evidence for how feedback has been considered, adopted, adapted?
+Is there evidence for a developing sophistication in the work?

+Assessment will be along the spectrum “unsatisfactory - satisfactory - exceptional”.
+Numerically, this translates as:

+-   unsatisfactory: 0-2 points (ie, F-D range)
+-   satisfactory: 3-4 points (ie, C-B range)
+-   exceptional: 5 points (ie, A-A+ range)

+## The Final Journey

+^98ce79

 At the end of the course, you will install the 'journey' plugin from the Obsidian Community Plugin catalogue (click on the 'settings' cogwheel, bottom left, community plugins -> browse) to craft a summary note for the course.
 'Journey' will find paths through your notes from a starting note to a finishing note.